'Stupid' Mick Jagger talks drugs in Cannes

 "Nixon was in the White House, the Vietnam war was going on and Eddy Merckx had won the Tour de France," Jagger said, speaking in French and English.

 "We didn't know anything about it, because we were stuck in a villa in Villefranche making a record."

 After six months of whisky, cocaine and night-long jamming sessions, they emerged and headed for California to put the finishing touches to the album.

 It was slammed by critics at first but is now considered one of the best they made.
 The Stones re-released the record this month and it was heading towards to the top of the British charts this week.

 "I thought it would be a good idea to do a film about it," said Jagger, who hired Kijak to scour the band's archives and put the movie together, overlaying footage of sessions and concerts with album tracks such as "Tumbling Dice".

-"To just do a record isn't enough -- you need to see something of the period," added Jagger, who is seen on the film joking about the nostalgic way the film aims to revive interest in the album.
+"To just do a record isn't enough -- you need to see something of the period," added Jagger, who appears on the film joking about the nostalgic way it aims to revive interest in the album.

 "It's quite easy really" to record while on drugs, Jagger said.
 "It can be done.
 But I'm not saying it's really great to smoke pot and sing."